pawan47/high-throughput-metering/README.md

 ```

 ### NOTE:
-Please ask for creds for testing purpose, creds are wrong in repo
+- Please ask for creds for testing purpose, creds are wrong in repo
+- Please use postman collection for testing purposes